Divergent AMAZON RAINFOREST

 We live in a fast and ever-changing world these days, which is one of the many reasons we require travel insurance for all of our trips.
 This also means that if you cancel your trip due to covered reasons with your policy, you’ll be able to file a claim and be reimbursed.

-Beyond that, we do offer a full refund less the non-refundable $500 deposit up to 4 weeks before the trip departure date if you choose to cancel for a personal reason.
+We can offer a full refund less the non-refundable $500 deposit up to 120 days before the trip departure date if you choose to cancel for a personal reason.

-If you need to cancel less than 4 weeks before the trip, we will only be able to offer a refund less the deposit if we are able to fill your spot.
+If you need to cancel less than 120 days before the trip, we are unable to offer a refund of any amount.

 Divergent Travelers- Adventure Travel Blog